Coderdivine/UniqueWorkingModel/README.md

 - NumPy
 - Jupyter Notebook

-You can install the required dependencies by running `pip install -r requirements.txt`.
+You can install the required dependencies by running `!pip install -r requirements.txt`.

 ## Contributing